 Dr. Ru-Chi Yang earned a Ph.
 D. from Gannon University (Pennsylvania, US) and an M.S. in Counseling Psychology from State University of New York, Albany.
 She also holds a B.S. in Nursing from Taiwan.
 Dr. Yang is a licensed psychologist, a health service provider in psychology, and a registered play therapist-supervisor in the United States.
 She is also a licensed nurse in Taiwan.

-Dr. Yang is the senior psychologist at Eliott's Corner and has more than thirteen years of experience as a psychologist, primarily with children and adolescents who present with learning difficulties, ADHD, ODD, disruptive behaviors, negative attention-seeking behaviors, low self-esteem, anxiety, depression, difficulty expressing thoughts/feelings, adjustment issues, grief, parental divorce/separation, low frustration tolerance, anger problems, parenting issues, parent-child relationship problems, trauma, poor decision-making skills, non-compliance behaviors, social skill deficits, relational issues, autism spectrum disorder, and limited coping skills.
+Dr. Yang is the senior psychologist at the Psychological Health Center of Beijing United Family Hospital and Clinics and has more than fifteen years of experience as a psychologist, primarily with children and adolescents who present with learning difficulties, ADHD, ODD, disruptive behaviors, negative attention-seeking behaviors, low self-esteem, anxiety, depression, difficulty expressing thoughts/feelings, adjustment issues, grief, parental divorce/separation, low frustration tolerance, anger problems, parenting issues, parent-child relationship problems, trauma, poor decision-making skills, non-compliance behaviors, social skill deficits, relational issues, autism spectrum disorder, and limited coping skills.

 Dr. Yang is a member of the Association for Play Therapy (APT) and graduated from the APT Leadership Academy in 2012.
-She currently serves on the Ethics and Practices Committee of APT and the clinical ethics committee at LIH Olivia’s Place.
-She has also previously supervised doctoral students in clinical psychology and provides supervision to the psychologists at Eliott's Corner.
+She currently serves on the Ethics and Practices Committee of APT.
+She has also previously supervised doctoral students in clinical psychology and provides supervision to the mental health professionals.
 Languages: English, Mandarin